 In the first course, we examined the layering and function of hardware of a computer systems, particularly the CPU and memory components.
-We examined how basic software can be written and executed on a hardware CPU, and how a basic operating system (OS) could gain control of a CPU, allowing many other programs to run.
+We examined how basic software can be written and executed on a hardware CPU.
+Finally, we addressed the basic structure of the memory hierarchy that supports the CPU.

-In this course, we will examine the structure and function of operating systems in more depth.
+In this course, we will examine the fundamental structure and function of an operating system, which is the system that controls and manages the computer's hardware for all other software.
 We will also examine compilers and how they provide higher-level capabilities for directing a computing system.
-Finally, we will examine more advanced CPU designs, including pipelining.
+Finally, as time permits, we will examine more advanced CPU designs.
 Ultimately, we hope to complete a view of how a total hardware and software structure can provide a general-purpose computing structure on which applications can be built and run.
 Along the way, we will confront and solve the difficult structural and algorithmic problems that we encounter.